ELHorta/HW-Accel-APP-VM/zcu104_hw_platform/README.md

 ### Platform Deployment (SNAP) ###
 There are six files that must be copied to a specific folder structure.
-Along with these files, a manifest files must also be created.
+Along with these files, a manifest file must also be created.

 The folder structure is shown bellow: